mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /html-css.md

 # HTML + CSS

+## How the web works
+The internet is magic.
+Just kidding, it's really not.
+The internet is made up of computers connected to other computers.

 ## HTML
 HTML, or Hypertext Markup Language, is one of the basic building blocks of the web.
 HTML is a set of tags that add structure to documents.